inconsistent display of default values in fields

 Or maybe a special attribute or something could be designated in the config file to identify default values.

-#5 Updated by Phillip Davis about 5 years ago
+#5 Updated by Phillip Davis over 5 years ago

 There are places that will save all the default values into the config when (if) the user first saves the page.
 I think this is true for a lot of "Advanced settings" pages.